The ARC is the ‘peak industry body’ for the refrigeration and air conditioning (RAC) sector, with key representation

-In 2016/17 the ARC scheme cancelled 74 licences due to non-compliance.
+Each year, the ARC scheme cancels around 70 licences due to non-compliance.
 This mechanism means the businesses cannot buy refrigerant and, so, are effectively ‘out of business’.
 No such mechanism exists in the state-based schemes.

 The genesis for the ARC Green Scheme Accreditation was an overwhelming industry demand for the ARC to manage an industry scheme covering natural and alternative refrigerants.

 National, skills-based licensing has been in place for the use of synthetic refrigerants since 2005.
 These controls have ensured only qualified and professional technicians can legally work with these gasses.
 As a result, emissions of these environmentally-damaging refrigerants have been significantly reduced, and the skill-level of the industry has been increased.

 The emergence of natural and alternative refrigerants, while not damaging to the environment when released, present a unique set of challenges for industry due to their flammability and high operating pressures.
 Prior to the ARC Accreditation, there wasn’t a National, skills-based scheme to cover these gases.

 The ARC Green Scheme Accreditation works independently from the ARCTick scheme.
 It focuses on technician safety and ensures only qualified technicians represent the refrigeration and air conditioning industry with both distinction and professionalism.